-A Montessori bed is simply one which allows your child freedom of movement.
-As an alternative to a crib, and from a young age, the child can get in and out of the bed at will.
+A Montessori bed is a bed that gives your child greater freedom of movement.
+It’s an alternative to a crib, and, from a young age, the child can get in and out of the bed at will.

 When I first heard about the Montessori bed I imagined a regular crib kitted out with sparkling mobiles, reaching and grasping toys, and other wonderful Montessori toys.
 But no, that’s not what this is!

 It really is simply a bed that allows children to come and go as they please.
 Take a look at these examples.